nafeesb/nafeesb.github.io/_posts/2019-12-02-First-post.md

 Stage and commit your changes.
 Push to GitHub, and your website will be available in a few minutes.

 ## MathJax
+If you want to render equations, you need MathJax.
 Follow the instructions in this blog entry:
 [Adding MathJax to a GitHub Pages Jekyll Blog](http://sgeos.github.io/github/jekyll/2016/08/21/adding_mathjax_to_a_jekyll_github_pages_blog.html)

 [tale-url]: https://github.com/chesterhow/tale/